-While the first half of this essay is not related to Greek, Rachel ties the discussions together in such a way as to make the claims of the first article potentially relevant to future study of Greek voice, lexicography, transitivity, and Aktionsart.
+While the first half of this essay is not related to Greek, it ties the discussions together in such a way as to make the claims of the first article potentially relevant to future study of Greek voice, lexicography, transitivity, and Aktionsart.

 I’ve included a few links to the SIL Linguistic Glossary or Wikipedia* for terms that some readers might not be able to follow.
 Even still much of the initial paragraphs are difficult to follow, though things become easier later on.
 If you can push through, I can relatively confidently promise that you will get something out of it by the end.

 S: Subject Argument of an Intransitive Verb